debiki/talkyard/README.md

 And you can quickly find out which new comments were posted in a long threaded discussion, while you were away for lunch
 (you won't need to scan the whole page, top to bottom, to find them).

-Simple installation, if you know a bit about Docker.
+-->

+### How install?

+_This_ repository is for writing Talkyard source code.
+To _install_ Talkyard, instead go to: https://github.com/debiki/talkyard-prod-one ("-prod-one" means "production installation on one server").

+Docker based installation.
 Automatic upgrades.
 One installation can host many sites.
-There's a hosted solution too, if you don't want to install it yourself.
-See the 'read about it' link above.
+There's [hosting](https://www.talkyard.io/pricing), if you don't want to install it yourself.

-Be prepared to report some problems and maybe missing features — this is beta software; there might be bugs.
+Do be prepared to report problems and missing features — this is beta software; there might be bugs.

 ### Screenshots